 How to keep an eye on my dog drinking a lot

-If you want to keep an eye on the amount your dog is drinking to determine whether they are dehydrated or suffering from something else, it is easier to notice any changes if your dog develops a water-drinking routine.
+If you want to keep an eye on the amount your dog is drinking to determine whether they are dehydrated or suffering from something else, it is easier to notice any changes if you develop a water-drinking routine so you can discover how much your dog is drinking a day.

-Setting up a water drinking routine for your dog is simple:
+Setting up a water drinking routine is simple:

 Water is very important to your dog’s overall health, never leave your dog without water.
 If you are concerned about your dog drinking a lot, then you should give your vet a call to make sure they aren’t suffering from something detrimental.

-Next, discover more about dog panting, why our pooches do it and what it means when extra panting is paired with other symptoms such as excessive thirst.
+Next, discover more about dog panting, why our pups do it and what it means when extra panting is paired with other symptoms such as excessive thirst.